Training structure

 Faculty of Science

-This modern language teaching is focused on the written and oral practice of English, with a particular emphasis on oral expression.
+This modern language course focuses on written and oral English, with particular emphasis on oral expression.

 ECTS